Chunghi Choo: Early life

-Chunghi Choo was born on May 23, 1938 to a rather affluent family that was also one of South Korea's most prominent.
+Chunghi Choo was born on May 23, 1938, to a rather affluent family that was also one of South Korea's most prominent.
 Despite growing up in the era of Japan's occupation of Korea, Chunghi Choo's family remained in relative safety after relocating from Busan.
 She was 12 years old when the Korean War began and 15 when it ended.
 Choo's paternal grandfather, Myung Kee Choo, managed a business that exported rice to Japan and assisted the Commerce and Industry Department in Incheon.
 Her father, Kwang Hyun Choo, was a lover of art and music.
 He married Young Bong Choo (Chunghi Choo's biological mother) and had three children.
-After her mother passed away, Chunghi Choo's father remarried and had five more children.
+After her mother died, Chunghi Choo's father remarried and had five more children.
 All immersed in classical music and art, Chunghi Choo felt that creating art herself was a form of expression that suited her well.

 Chunghi Choo's early education played a great role in shaping her art practice and worldview.
-She attended Ewha High School after her family moved to Seoul permanently.
-She later attended Ewha Womans University in Seoul starting in 1957.Her studies of philosophy and aesthetics greatly contributed to her work and eye for art.
+She attended Ewha Girls' High School after her family moved to Seoul permanently.
+She later attended Ewha Womans University in Seoul starting in 1957.
+Her studies of philosophy and aesthetics greatly contributed to her work and eye for art.